-The first (1st) shift, which may vary in individual operations, is the recognized day shift.
-Hours worked outside the recognized day shift shall be regarded as the second (2nd) and third (3rd) shifts.
+The first (1^{st}) shift, which may vary in individual operations, is the recognized day shift.
+Hours worked outside the recognized day shift shall be regarded as the second (2^{nd}) and third (3^{rd}) shifts.

-Premium rate for second (2^{nd}) and third (3^{rd}) shifts shall be forty cents (40φ) per hour.
+Premium rate for second (2^{nd}) and third (3^{rd}) shifts shall be fifty cents (50¢) per hour.
 A day shift employee working in excess of this regular shift will be paid rate and one-half without the differential.

-Any employee on the second (2^{nd}) or third (3^{rd}) shift working in excess of his/her regular shift shall receive rate and one-half.
-For the purpose of the last sentence rates shall be rate plus forty (40¢) cents.
+Any employee on the second (2^{nd}) or third (3^{rd}) shift working in excess of their regular shift shall receive rate and one-half.
+For the purpose of the last sentence rates shall be rate plus fifty cents (50φ) .

-Persons employed on other than on regular shifts, shall be paid the forty (40¢) cents premium rate for all hours worked outside the recognized day shift.
+Persons employed on other than on regular shifts, shall be paid the fifty cents (50¢) premium rate for all hours worked outside the recognized day shift.